Employee Handbook

 Aldridge, Inc.

 We pool tips because of the openness of our operation and the cross-purpose of duties.
-While tips are the property of the employees, the company has established rules for handling tips.
+While tips are the property of the employees, the company has established rules for tips.

 1. Every tip goes into the tip pool.
 Even if a customer says "this is only for you", say "thank you" and deposit it in the pool.